GuenterQuast/mimoCoRB/builddoc/index.rst

 Therefore, a graphical display with the processing rate of all buffers is provided by the class **bufferinfoGUI**.
-A text window receives frequent updates of the number of events processed by each buffer and of the buffer fill-level.
+A text window receives frequent updates of the number of events processed by each buffer and of the buffer fill-levels.
 Buttons feed back information to the calling process *run_mimoDAQ* and allow passing, resuming and ending the data acquisition.